awsdocs/iam-user-guide/doc_source/access_policies_access-advisor.md

 ## Regions Where Data Is Tracked<a name="access-advisor_tracking-period"></a>

 AWS collects service last accessed data in most regions\.
 Data is stored for a maximum of 365 days\.
-When AWS adds additional regions, those regions are added to the following table, including the date that AWS started tracking data in each region:
+When AWS adds additional regions, those regions are added to the following table, including the date that AWS started tracking data in each Region:

 ****